Simple steps for a successful social strategy

 What should you post?
 How do you do it time efficiently?
-These easily actionable ideas & tools will provide structure to your social media strategy.
-As well as providing tips on remaining visible through Covid-19.
+These easily actionable ideas & tools will provide structure to your social media strategy including tips on remaining visible through Covid-19.

 Let people know they can get their hands on your tasty food!

 Personalisation and love.
 Everything that people appreciate!
-An original idea from Big Mamma to announce delivery.
+An original idea from Big Mamma to announce their delivery service.

-Focus on one person at a time, and try to follow a template to make it easier, quicker and consistent!
+Focus on one person at a time, and follow a template to make it easier, quicker and consistent!

 [BONUS] Have you ever met Vincent?
-He’s part of Brigad’s team and attracts always more and more top talents in Brigad’s community!
+He’s part of Brigad’s team and attracts more and more top talents to join the Talent community!

 😂 The "Friday funny": A funny story about something which has happened in your business posted at the same time every week.

 ⚡️ "How to" videos: You're in an inspirational industry filled with skills that people want to learn.
 Take advantage of that by showing your team skill set!
-(And by wearing a mask, don't forget to follow safety rules) Do you know how to make a Marmalade Collins?
+(And by wearing a mask - don't forget to follow safety rules) Do you know how to make a Marmalade Collins?
 No?
-Have a look in this video to discover a cocktail recipe in addition to get inspiration for your social networks!
+Have a look at this video to discover a cocktail recipe and get inspiration for your social networks!

 [🔥 Bonus] for increased engagement: Create & promote a live event with a 30 minute “How to” session.
-Read these great tips that will inspire you!
+Get inspired by these great tips!

 ➡️ Social strategy for the future Continue the above, and: